 Robotics is the branch of technology which deals with the design, construction, operation and application of robots.
 Robots are machines capable of carrying out a complex series of actions automatically, either programmed by a computer or using artificial intelligence.
 Advances in AI have enabled the development of robots, allowing them to become highly complex products rather than the stand-alone, fixed-function machines they used to be.
 This, in turn, has increased the number of roles that robots can perform.
+Buy the report here.

 Several factors will contribute to the growth of the industrial robot market.
 For manufacturers, automation is still the fastest way to improve productivity.
 The greater cost-efficiency of robots will be another important factor.
 In addition, robots will become smarter but also more lightweight.
 Finally, the widespread adoption of cloud computing will give industrial robots continuous access to data and improve the interaction between robots, further enhancing performance and contributing to the segment’s growth.